-The sardine fishery collapse of the 1950’s may not have been solely due to overfishing as was long thought, but due to climate change and/or natural long-term fluctuations of fish populations
+The sardine fishery collapse of the 1950’s may not have been solely due to overfishing as was long thought, but also due to climate change and/or natural long-term fluctuations of fish populations.

-- Small schooling fish with a silver body and dark spots on its back
+- Is a small schooling fish with a silver body and dark spots on its back.

-- Worldwide, found in the subtropical and temperate waters of the Pacific and Indian Oceans and in the Atlantic by South Africa
+- Found worldwide in the subtropical and temperate waters of the Pacific and Indian Oceans and in the Atlantic by South Africa.
+[2,3]

-- Along western North America, found from the Gulf of California to southeastern Alaska
+- Along western North America, it is found from the Gulf of California to southeastern Alaska.

 - Can live as long as 14 years old, however, 90% of the population is younger than 6 years old.

-- Sardine matures when smaller and by age 1 during years of low total biomass, and when larger and older (≥2 yrs old) in years of high total biomass
+- Matures when smaller and by age 1 during years of low total biomass, and when larger and older (≥2 yrs old) in years of high total biomass.

-- A temperate, coastal pelagic fish (i.e., open water).
+- It is a temperate, coastal pelagic fish (i.e., open water).

-- Migratory, traveling in very large schools but are an important prey item for marine life such as birds and larger pelagic fish
+- Migratory, and is an important prey item for marine life such as birds and larger pelagic fish.

-- Round haul gear (purse seines, drum seines, & lampara nets) used to encircle schools
+- Round haul gear (purse seines, drum seines, & lampara nets) is used to encircle schools.

 Status of the fishery

-- NMFS Fish Stock Sustainability Index classifies the stock as a “4” out of 4, reflecting that the stock has known status, is not overfished or subject to overfishing, & maintains a biomass at or above maximum sustainable yield.
+- The NMFS Fish Stock Sustainability Index classifies the stock as a “4” out of 4, reflecting that the stock has known status, is not overfished or subject to overfishing, & maintains a biomass at or above maximum sustainable yield.

-- Fishery declined and collapsed from the late 1940’s to late 1980’s due to several heavily-debated factors.
-In 1999 after a moratorium, the fishery was deemed “fully recovered”
+- The Pacific sardine fishery declined and collapsed from the late 1940’s to late 1980’s due to several heavily-debated factors.
+In 1999 after a moratorium, the fishery was deemed “fully recovered".

 Potential ecosystem impacts

-- May be eaten whole or after scaling and gutting the fish.
+- Sardine may be eaten whole or after scaling and gutting the fish.

-- When buying local, fresh sardines look for bright eyes, shiny skin, firm to the touch and a fresh smell [11,13]
+- When buying local, fresh sardines, look for fish with bright eyes, shiny skin, and that are firm to the touch with a fresh smell.
+[8,9]

 - Good advice: never freeze fresh sardines!

-- Can be used in numerous delicious, easy dishes, such as ceviche, fish tacos, salsas, tomato sauces for pasta, smoked sardine pâté, and on pizza
+- It can be used in numerous delicious, easy dishes, such as ceviche, fish tacos, salsas, tomato sauces for pasta, smoked sardine pâté, and on pizza.

 - Simplicity is key!
-Some easy preparation ideas include [13,14]: marinate in salt, olive oil, & lemon juice; then grill, pan-sear, or broil, combine with onions, olives & fennel, top with chopped tomato, & rosemary, basil or oregano
+Some easy preparation ideas include marinating the fish in salt, olive oil, & lemon juice, then grill, pan-sear, or broil, and combine with onions, olives & fennel, top with chopped tomato, & rosemary, basil or oregano.
+[9,10]

 - No known contaminants.

-2. Monterey Bay Aquarium, Seafood Watch – Pacific Sardine. www.montereybayaquarium.org/cr/cr_seafoodwatch
+Monterey Bay Aquarium, Seafood Watch.
+Pacific Sardine.
+Web. https://www.seafoodwatch.org/mba/home/animals-and-exhibits/animal-guide/fishes/pacific-sardine.
+Accessed 8 Sept 2020.

 Fish Watch.
 2012.
-US Seafood Facts, National Oceanographic and Atmospheric Administration www.fishwatch.gov/seafood_profiles/species/sardine/species_pages/pacific....
+US Seafood Facts, National Oceanographic and Atmospheric Administration.
+Web. https://www.fishwatch.gov/profiles/pacific-sardine.
+Accessed 8 Sept 2020.